 Description: Students from Norman and Sims elementary schools will have the opportunity to learn in a bright, modern school with flexible classrooms to serve both communities at the Norman site.
 The Sims facility will close, and resources will be combined and invested to enhance academic programming in welcoming and inspiring learning spaces.
-The campus communities will have the opportunity to provide input on the programming offered at the modernized Norman-Sims school.
+The campus communities will have the opportunity to provide input on the programming offered at the modernized Norman-Sims school, using the School Changes Implementation Team concept (see Appendix C).
 Demographic and facility data within this region, including at Pecan Springs Elementary School, will continue to be evaluated to determine if there are additional opportunities to combine and reinvest resources at the Norman-Sims campus.